MuhammadFarag/hello-go/README.md

 ### Code style
 * If an identifier name start with an upper case letter, it is `exported` which means it is visible outside of its package.
 Yes, visibility is determined by the case of the first letter.
 * The letters of acronyms are rendered in the same case. e.g. `someAPI` not `someApi`
+* File names should not include `-`, `_` or use camel case.
+Yes, just short lower case name.
+Of course it could be `shortname.go` or `shrtnm.go`.
+The reason why underscores are not a good idea, Go build tool actually uses underscores to distinguish between different architectures.

 ### Commandline